forrestcoward/AzureFunctionJWTMiddleware/README.md

-# JWT Validation Middleware for Azure Functions (Isolated Worker)
+# JWT Validation Middleware for Azure Functions (Isolated Worker Model)

 This sample implements JWT token validation middleware for Azure function isolated worker functions.
 * Each function can choose to be authorized or not, and optionally, specify a required scope or role.